Generic name: ketorolac (oral/injection) (KEE toe ROLE ak)

 Ketorolac is not approved for use by anyone younger than 2 years old.

 How should I take ketorolac?

-Follow all directions on your prescription label.
-Do not take this medicine in larger amounts or for longer than recommended.
+Follow all directions on your prescription label and read all medication guides.
 Use the lowest dose that is effective in treating your condition.

 Ketorolac should not be used for longer than 5 days, including both injection plus tablets.
-Long-term use of this medicine can damage your kidneys or cause bleeding.
+Long-term use of ketorolac can damage your kidneys or cause bleeding.